 While we encourage intensification, City Hall also can play a role in advocating for greener building standards such as the inclusion of renewable energy sources and low-carbon or carbon neutral development.
 And while we develop future-ready cities, it’s important that we protect and maintain clean rivers and the forests and green space that make this city unique.

 Safe injection sites have been a topic of much debate in this city, and across the province.
 These sites are compassionate, practical and forward-thinking.
-Drug addiction is a mental health problem, and should be treated with harm reduction in mind.
+Drug addiction is a medical problem, and should be treated with harm reduction in mind.
 And while there is much to be done to address issues of mental health, addictions and poverty at a systemic level, we are currently experiencing a crisis of opioid use across our country and that crisis demands urgent attention.
 Safe injection sites help prevent senseless deaths, and they help reduce the strain caused by overdoses and the spread of infectious diseases on our healthcare resources.
 Local representatives need to defend compassionate treatment for addiction sufferers, but they also need to stand up for the taxpayer and for our healthcare system which benefits from the harm reduction model.

 Londoners care about a lot of things which, though local, involve other levels of government as well as City Hall.
 I believe there is more we can do to make London a safe and healthy place to live.
 I look forward to advocating on issues like access to affordable housing and access to mental health and social services, so that Londoners can feel safe, secure and ready to succeed right here at home.